Skip to Content

 The Paper Plane’s ingredients will tickle your tastebuds and blast you straight into the air.
 However, should you choose to imbibe more than one Paper Plane cocktail, you may be in for a rough landing or at least a bit of tummy turbulence.

-History of the Paper Plane Cocktail
+History Of The Paper Plane Cocktail

 Paper Plane Cocktail with Yellow Background

 Many cocktails have mysterious origins.
-The Paper Plane, which was invented in the USA by mixologist Sam Ross, is not one of those cocktails.
+The Paper Plane, which was invented in the USA by mixologist Sam Ross, is not one of those cocktails. | Image: ©2foodtrippers

 Research into this boozy cocktail reveals that American bartender Sam Ross invented the Paper Plane cocktail in 2007 at The Violet Hour in Chicago.